Variance reduction combining pre-experiment and in-experiment data: Problem setting and related work

 \subsection{Related work}

 This paper considers the ATE estimation problem in randomized experiment setting, a topic with a rich history in causal inference \citep{imbens2015causal, ding2024first}.
-To improve the efficiency of the estimator using regression adjustment with pre-experiment data, \cite{freedman2008regression} and \cite{lin2013agnostic} explored linear models. \cite{cohen2024no}, \cite{guo2021machine} and \cite{jin2023toward} investigated nonlinear models with sample splitting and cross fitting, which is a common procedure in ATE estimation literature, such as double machine learning \citep{chernozhukov2018double}.
+To improve the efficiency of the estimator using regression adjustment with pre-experiment data, \cite{freedman2008regression} and \cite{lin2013agnostic} explored linear models. \cite{cohen2024no}, \cite{guo2021machine} and \cite{jin2023toward} investigated nonlinear models with sample splitting and cross fitting, which is closely related to double machine learning \citep{chernozhukov2018double}.
 Specifically, \cite{jin2023toward} focused on optimal variance reduction by using separate outcome models for the treatment and control groups.

-In our approach, similar to CUPED and CUPAC, we utilize a single model for both groups, although all subsequent results are applicable to the two-model case as well.
-The CUPAC estimator we consider, as introduced by \cite{tang2020control}, is implemented without sample splitting, akin to the methods used by \cite{lin2023estimation} and \cite{lin2022regression} for estimating the ATE using observational data.
-Without sample splitting, ensuring that the asymptotic bias remains negligible for the estimator's asymptotic normality often necessitates the Donsker condition \citep{van2011targeted, cattaneo2023rosenbaum}.
+In our proposed method, similar to CUPED and CUPAC, we utilize a single model for both groups, although all subsequent results are applicable to the two-model case as well.
+The CUPAC estimator we consider, as introduced by \cite{tang2020control}, is implemented without sample splitting, akin to the methods used by \cite{lin2023estimation, lin2025regression, cattaneo2025rosenbaum} for estimating the ATE using observational data.
+When flexible nuisance models are trained on the same data used for treatment effect estimation, sample splitting and cross-fitting is a standard way to avoid restrictive empirical process conditions.
+We focus, however, on the practically common industry pipeline in which the prediction model is trained offline on historical data and then deployed to current experiments.
+In that setting the first-stage predictor is effectively fixed with respect to the experimental sample, and the empirical process conditions become unnecessary.
+We state results without sample splitting under empirical process conditions for completeness.